“Liquidity is a good proxy for relative net worth. You can’t lie about cash, stocks, and bond values.

 529 College Savings Accounts

-If you include 529 accounts into the liquid net worth, I will use a similar discount of 25% off the account balance.
+If you include 529 accounts into the liquid net worth, use a similar discount of 25% off the account balance.

 Other Assets